Credit

 Payment History

 Payment history is one of the most important categories for credit score calculation.
-Your payment history accounts for 35 percent of your total score.
+Your payment history accounts for 35% of your total score.
 It’s vital to make continuous on-time payments if you want to build a good credit score.

 Late payments will decrease your credit score and make it more challenging to qualify for loans.
 Most financial institutions enforce late fees.
 The average maximum late fee for credit cards is about $36.
 If you constantly forget to pay on time, you can end up paying hundreds of dollars!